pepopowitz/your-first-react-app-exercises/exercise-7/README.md

 All of your work for this exercise will take place in Exercise.js.

 ### Background

-Components that don't maintain their own state or use React methods other than `render()` can be converted from class syntax components to stateless functional components.
-This reduces code boilerplate.
-(Note: we'll be talking about the React methods other than `render()` later in the workshop)

 In this exercise, we have two components in `Exercise.js` - `Friends` and `FriendProfile`.
 Neither of these components needs state, and neither needs any React methods other than `render()`.
 We can convert them both!